acidburn0zzz/right-click-translate/README.md

 ----------
 ####What's New

+* 2016-12-23
+    * Fixed the grey icon in toolbar, google no longer allows hidden icon.

 * 2016-02-09
-    * Add google analytics tracking code
+    * Add google analytics tracking code.

 * 2015-08-07
     * Open new tab next to the current one.